 31. A horse is prepared for the day of battle, but victory is of the

 ¶1.
-A good name should be chosen rather than great riches, and good favor rather than silver and gold.
+A good name is to be chosen rather than great riches, and favor is better than silver or gold.

 2. The rich man and the poor man will meet together; the